aceday/ApacheNest/README.md

 ## Troubleshooting

-If you encounter issues with database locks, ApacheNest will automatically detect and remove them.
-Or just select Refresh
+If you encounter issues with database locks, ApacheNest will automatically detect and remove them or just select Refresh

 ## Uninstallation